“WebRTC is estimated to grow at a CAGR of 34.37% with market value above $300 Billion by 2031”

 What is WebRTC?

-WebRTC (Web Real-time Communication) is an open source framework that provides web browsers and mobile applications with real-time communication using APIs.
-It permits a peer-to-peer communication without any server in between.
-It allows a direct exchange of audio, video and chat data.
+WebRTC is a framework that enables Real-Time Communications (RTC) capabilities in browsers.
+It permits peer-to-peer communication without any server.
+It allows a direct exchange of audio, video and chat data between clients.

 - Drop in connections